kavia-common/game-development-suite-snake-and-racing-games-223146-223155/frontend_games_ui/README.md

 - Space to pause/resume
 - Start, Pause, Reset buttons
 - Speed selector (Slow/Normal/Fast/Extreme)
+- Cell Size selector (16/24/32).
+Renderer maps grid cells to pixels; press Reset to apply new preset.
-- Note: The default initial snake length has been increased to 12 segments so games start with a longer body and self-collisions happen sooner.
+- Initial length presets.
+The default initial snake length is now 20 segments so the snake starts longer and collisions happen sooner.
 You can tune this via the exported INITIAL_SNAKE_LENGTH constant in snakeEngine or by passing the initialLength prop to SnakeGame.

 Racing:
 - Arrow Keys or WASD to steer and accelerate